Writing test examples

 Action Phase | exit code = 40

-In case there is enough TON to process a certain part of the message (let's say 5 cells), and there are 10 cells in the message, 40 exit code is thrown.
+If there is enough TON to process part of a message (e.g., 5 cells) but the message contains 10 cells, exit code 40 is thrown.

 Action Phase | exit code = 43

-Library is a cell that is stored in Masterchain and can be used by all smart contracts if it is public.
+A library is a cell stored in MasterChain and can be used by all smart contracts if it is public.

-Since the order of lines may change when updating the code, some links become irrelevant.
-Therefore, all links will use the state of the code base at commit 9728bc65b75defe4f9dcaaea0f62a22f198abe96.
+Since the order of lines may change when updating the code, some links may become outdated.
+Therefore, all links reference the code base at commit 9728bc65b75defe4f9dcaaea0f62a22f198abe96.